czgaotian/learning-languages/technicalQuestion/projects/index.md

 ### Agile cross function team

 - At [Company], the frontend team was part of a cross-functional squad including designers, pm, backend devs and QA.
-- We worked 2 week sprint using Jira to track issues.
+- We worked 2 week sprint using Jira Kanban to track issues.
 - I joined the daily stand-up meeting to align with everyone's progress and check the issue they facing need to coordination.
 - We also have start meeting to confirm the goal of this sprint.
 - And end meeting to conclusion the thing we do in this sprint.
 Do we finish the goal, is there any